BMC Remedy ITSM Process Designer deployment example

 - The processes and workflows are attached to the different BMC Remedy ITSM records.

 - In your environment, the graphical tool client Java application can be launched from BMC Remedy Mid Tier by using Java Web Start technology.
-For information about installing Java, see the BMC Remedy IT Service Management Process Designer Installation Guide at PDFs.
+For information about installing Java, see the BMC Remedy IT Service Management Process Designer Installation Guide at PDFs and videos.

-For information about configuring and using BMC Remedy ITSM Process Designer, see the documentation provided at PDFs.
+For information about configuring and using BMC Remedy ITSM Process Designer, see the documentation provided at PDFs and videos.